 Toast: Best Touch Screen POS for Restaurants

 - Table management: Many users like how Toast improves communication between front-of-house and back-of-house staff.
 When servers are using Toast’s handled tablets, menu item quantities are updated in real time, so they’re aware of 86s before taking a customer’s order.
-Likewise, servers are given a notification as soon as a course is ready out of the kitchen and reminded where it’s headed.
+Likewise, servers are given a notification as soon as a course is out of the kitchen and are reminded about where it’s headed.
 Toast is also the only POS on this list that offers fully contactless ordering, allowing customers to order and pay from their smartphones.

-- Online ordering: Users on the $99 per month plan and higher can set up their own commission-free online ordering system.
-Toast also integrates with Grubhub, as well as DoorDash, UberEats, and Caviar via Chowley.
+- Online ordering: Users on the $165 per month plan and higher can set up their own commission-free online ordering system.
+Toast also integrates with Grubhub, DoorDash, Uber Eats, and Caviar via Chowley.

 - Customer Service: Toast offers 24/7 phone, chat, and email support.

 As a touch screen POS, the biggest drawback for Toast is that it uses proprietary hardware, which not only takes away the flexibility of this type of POS system but also drives up the cost of running your business.
 This ties you to a possible long-term contract and to Toast’s in-house payment processing solution, preventing you from getting the best deals in transaction fees.
 Lavu is a better alternative in this regard, as it is compatible with both iOS and Android devices and also supports integrated third-party payment processing.

 Vend by Lightspeed: Best Touch Screen Retail POS With Built-In Loyalty Program